csirac2/snazzer/README.md

     # have unneeded snapshots now, prune them:
     snazzer --prune --force --all /mnt

-generate .snapshot_measurements reports in each snapshot.
+generate measurement reports for each snapshot under `/path/to/subvol/.snapshotz/.measurements/[isodate]`.
 Perhaps schedule measurements to run after they've been received on your backup server rather than burning up CPU and disk I/O on the original host: